-Last week, in a post about what to do when nothing goes your way, I mentioned creating an emotional safety plan, a just-in-case of severe emotional distress plan, which seemed to peak a little interest and I thought it warranted it’s very own post.
+Last week, I mentioned creating an emotional safety plan, a just-in-case of severe emotional distress plan, which seemed to peak a little interest and I thought it warranted it’s very own post.
 I am the kind of girl that loves a plan.
 It makes my skin tingle with stability and comfort just knowing what the heck I will do if things don’t quite go my way.

 How to Create an Emotional Safety Plan: